Andrea Lewis (pilot)

 Andrea Lewis is the first African American female pilot of the Georgia Air National Guard.

-In 2010, Lewis first joined the Air Force as a reservist.
-In 2014, Lewis was accepted into the 116th Air Control Wing.
+Lewis first joined the Air Force as a reservist in 2010.
+In 2014, she was accepted into the 116th Air Control Wing.
 She is a E-8C pilot.

 On March 5, 2021, Lewis was honored at the "Women in the Air Force" exhibit dedicated to showcasing the history of women and their contributions in the U.S. Air Force.